Posted on June 4, 2020 at 2:50 PM by Guest Author

 You can’t write a review of your own book.

-It should go without saying, but it’s important to keep in mind that book reviews on Amazon should come from other people who have read your book — not you.
+This should go without saying, but it’s worth touching on anyway.
+Book reviews on Amazon should come from other people who have read your book — not you.

 Writing a review of your own book isn’t just a dishonest practice.
 It’s also a surefire way to get penalized by Amazon.